RESTORE THE SHINE TO MEDALLION FINANCIAL CORP.

 Source: S&P Capital IQ, DEF14A, 10K/Q. FYE23 is the most recent compensation data provided by ALL comparable companies.

-FIGURE 6: Andrew Murstein, MFIN's President, was paid more in cash compensation than the highest paid executive of every comparison bank except Synchrony Financial.
+FIGURE 7: Andrew Murstein, MFIN's President, was paid more in cash compensation than the highest paid executive of every comparison bank except Synchrony Financial.
 Comparison banks were chosen for their top performance metrics.¹ Synchrony Financial was included as a comparison because it is a large, consumer-focused FDIC-insured industrial bank.
-Compared to proxy peer companies, banks that are significantly larger/more complex, and banks that are similar in size but more consistently profitable, in almost every category Mr. Murstein was paid substantially more in cash compensation, total compensation, cash compensation as a % net income, cumulative 6 year compensation as a % of cumulative net income, and yet MFIN was underwhelming in CORE profits, returns, Price/TBV and asset quality (for bank peers) compared to all of them.¹
+Compared to proxy peer companies, banks that are significantly larger/more complex, and banks that are similar in size but more consistently profitable, in almost every category Mr. Murstein was paid substantially more in cash compensation, total compensation, cash compensation as a % net income, cumulative 6 year compensation as a % of cumulative net income, and yet MFIN was underwhelming in CORE profits, returns, Price/TBV and asset quality compared to all of them.¹

 Highest Paid Executive Cash Compensation (FYE23)